 Janelle Sands is a sophomore at MIT who is majoring in computer science.
 She has been playing cello for ten years as a soloist, in orchestras, and with a variety of ensembles.
 She is currently a member of the MIT Symphony Orchestra and previously a member of the Pittsburgh Youth Symphony Orchestra in her hometown of Pittsburgh, Pennsylvania.
 Janelle loves performing and is very excited to share her music through Ribotones performances!

-Kyle is a junior from Bronxville, New York, majoring in computer science and mathematics with a minor in music.
+Kyle is an MEng student from Bronxville, New York, majoring in computer science and mathematics with a minor in music.
 Currently a flutist/piccoloist in the MIT Symphony Orchestra and the Emerson Program, Kyle has also enjoyed performing in the MIT Wind Ensemble and with various chamber music groups on campus.
 When not playing flute or piccolo, Kyle likes to dabble in alto and bass flute and has recently discovered the joys of playing the saxophone, having now performed on all members of the saxophone family.
 In his free time, Kyle enjoys long runs with the MIT Running Club.

-Michelle is a freshman at MIT who is interested in Computer Science.
+Michelle is a junior at MIT who is interested in Computer Science.
 She grew up in the Boston area her entire life and she loves watching the BSO and BPO.
 She is a former member of both the Boston Philharmonic Youth Orchestra and the Boston Youth Symphony Orchestras.
 Back in her hometown of Needham, she also loved playing in random gigs, pit orchestras, and community concerts.
 She is very excited for the opportunity to continue sharing her music with other people.

 Sandy plays the violin in a pop music string quartet on campus called String Theory.
 Music, especially chamber music, has always been a part of her personal identity, and while she's planning to study neuroscience, she is also hoping to squeeze in a music minor.
 Besides classical music, she is also a fan of anything belonging to the electro, house, and alternative genres.
 Baymax, dinosaurs, and chubby animals are her weaknesses, and she is (not so) secretly in love with Benedict Cumberbatch.
 Finally, her most valuable asset is being able to wiggle her ears without touching them.